mulesoft-catalyst/metrics-toolkit/README.md

 - **Embedded dashboard**: Including an out of the box basic embedded dashboard accessed by running the application offering an UI with a number of metrics obtained
 - **Tableau**: including an out of the box dashboard with current consolidated platform metrics
 - **MongoDB**
-- **SFDC**: The Salesforce Loader will load data into **Einstein Analytics** via the Salesforce Analytics connector.
-This contains the same summarised data as the CSV Loader but allows Salesforce customers to create quick and impacting Anypoint Platform metrics dashboards within their existing Salesforce Systems (assuming they have Analytics Studio licenses).
+- **SFDC**: The Salesforce Loader will load data into **Tableau CRM**, formerly known as **Einstein Analytics** via the Salesforce Analytics connector.
+Dashboards are not provided, and it is assumed users are familiar with Tableau CRM, data recipes, and Analytics Studio.

 **NOTES:**
 - some adjustments in Metrics Toolkit implementation may be required if the loader does not work as expected for your specific scenario.